 Decreased, but still present (hypo-reflexic)

-Clonus: Repetitive shortening of the muscle after a single
+Clonus: Repetitive shortening of the muscle after a single stimulation

 The Reflex Hammer